ibm-cloud-docs/cephaas/host_mapping.md

 ```
 {: screen}

-Using terraform, You can map mulitple volumes to a host at a time.
+Using terraform, You can map multiple volumes to a host at a time.
 {: note}

 ## Next steps